VHDLTool/VHDL_Handbook_Toolchain/README.md

 - A `stylesheets` folder containing XSLT stylesheets to transform the XML rulesets

+- A `src_handbook` folder containing a directory for each ruleset seen as a submodule.

-- A `src` folder containing:
+- A 'Text' folder including texts for introduction, glossary and some release info

-    - The XSD folder, in which you will find the handbook schema (`handbook.xsd`) describing how a rule is structured

-    - The different Ant scripts called from the `build.xml` one
+- A 'Scripts' folder including the different Ant scripts called from the `build.xml` one

-    - The rulesets

-    - An Extras folder, in which can be found :

-        + The images to be inserted to illustrate rules (only SVG format)

-        + The text from introduction, glossary and some release info

-        + The VHDL examples

 ## Building